rhazzed/fapping/README.md

 > daemon (or reboot your pi), and "ason" should be able to remotely grab
 > all the data it needs!
 >
+>
+> A Python version of the "ason" tool is pyson.py - It's a work in progress.
+> For right now it doesn't have arguments.
+I will update these instructons
+> as soon as I add the arguments.
+>
+>
 > Enjoy!
 >
 >